johnie/johnie.github.com/_posts/2013-06-26-tro-det-basta.md

 David Foster Wallace predikar denna idé vackert i sitt berömda Kenyon College-tal 2005, *This is Water:*

-<em>“You can choose to look differently at this fat, dead-eyed, over-made-up lady who just screamed at her kid in the checkout line.
+> “You can choose to look differently at this fat, dead-eyed, over-made-up lady who just screamed at her kid in the checkout line.
 Maybe she’s not usually like this.
 Maybe she’s been up three straight nights holding the hand of a husband who is dying of bone cancer.
 Or maybe this very lady is the low-wage clerk at the motor vehicle department, who just yesterday helped your spouse resolve a horrific, infuriating, red-tape problem through some small act of bureaucratic kindness.
 Of course, none of this is likely, but it’s also not impossible.
 It just depends what you want to consider.
 If you’re automatically sure that you know what reality is, and you are operating on your default setting, then you, like me, probably won’t consider possibilities that aren’t annoying and miserable.
-But if you really learn how to pay attention, then you will know there are other options.”</em>
+But if you really learn how to pay attention, then you will know there are other options.”

 En arbetsplats som tror på det bästa stärker.
 Medarbetarna känner förtroende.
 Det finns ingen anledning att dölja eller minimera misstag; dessa misstag kan lätt bekräftas och förbättras utan karaktäristiska attacker.
 När du inte tro det bästa, så gör du en massa antaganden om motiv och avsikter.
 När du tror det bästa, kan du fokusera konstruktiv kritik på utförande, taktik, strategi.
 Ni kan gå vidare snabbare, utan nåt extra bagage med emotionellt arbete.